 57. Institutional Framework.
 The institutional framework for the project is set out below.
 OKACOM derives its authority from the respective cabinets of the riparian countries.
 The Governments of Angola, Botswana, and Namibia have nominated national experts as country delegates to OKACOM.
 These delegates are drawn from the respective Departments/Directorates for Water Affairs, Ministries of Environment, Planning, and Attorney General's Offices.
-OBSC is responsible for overseeing the day to day implementation of studies related to the ORB.
+The Okavango Basin Steering Committee (OBSC) serves as an executive body for the Commission, and is responsible, amongst other things for overseeing the implementation of studies related to the ORB.